 Babinski reflex is one of the normal reflexes in infants.
 Reflexes are responses that occur when the body receives a certain stimulus.

 The Babinski reflex occurs after the sole of the foot has been firmly stroked.
 The big toe then moves upward or toward the top surface of the foot.
 The other toes fan out.

 This reflex is normal in children up to 2 years old.
 It disappears as the child gets older.
 It may disappear as early as 12 months.

 Reflex - Babinski; Extensor plantar reflex; Babinski sign

-When the Babinski reflex is present in a child older than 2 years or in an adult, it is often a sign of a brain or nervous system disorder.
+When the Babinski reflex is present in a child older than 2 years or in an adult, it is often a sign of a central nervous system disorder.
 The central nervous system includes the brain and spinal cord.
 Disorders may include:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.